The Fullerton Group

 Former Group Members

-Hao Lu earned her bachelor’s degree in microelectronics from Peking University in 2011.
-She graduated with her PhD in Electrical Engineering from the University of Notre Dame during the fall of 2016 (co-advised by Prof. Alan Seabaugh and Prof. Susan Fullerton).
+Hao Lu (PhD Notre Dame, 2016) completed her PhD in Electrical Engineering in September 2016.
+She was co-advised by Prof. Alan Seabaugh and Prof. Susan Fullerton.
 Her dissertation work focused on the development and architecture of Li-ion graphene flash memory, and modeling of steep-slope devices.
+Hao earned her bachelor’s degree in microelectronics from Peking University in 2011.
 Hao enjoys yoga, cooking, and traveling in her free time, and she is currently employed at Facebook.

 Rachel Buck was an REU student working in the lab during the summer of 2016.
 Rachel will graduate in Spring 2018 from the University of Minnesota Duluth with a bachelor’s degree in Chemical Engineering.
 Her research during her REU focused on characterizing the physical properties of polymer electrolyte films for the development of reconfigurable devices.
 When she is not busy in the classroom Rachel is a thrower on her university’s varsity Track and Field team.
 She also enjoys playing volleyball and ultimate frisbee, reading, and going out with friends.

 Blaec Toncini completed undergraduate research in the Fullerton lab during the spring and summer of 2016.
 He graduated with his B.S. in Chemical Engineering during August 2016.
 During his NSF REU, Blaec worked on identifying cleaning methods for field-effect transistors based on 2D crystals.
 In his spare time, Blaec enjoys spending time with friends and family as well as watching Pittsburgh sports teams.